Hurricane Beryl comes early after warnings of ‘extraordinary’ season

 Experts have warned there could be an extraordinary 13 category one or above hurricanes between June and November this year.

-Wind speeds fell slightly on Sunday with Beryl now nearing the Caribbean as a category 3 storm but more fluctuations in strength have been forecast.
-If it gains back some of its strength, it could be the most powerful storm the region has seen since Hurricane Ivan in 2004.
+Beryl has rapidly intensified to become the earliest category 5 hurricane in the Atlantic on record, developing into a "potentially catastrophic" storm, according to the US National Hurricane Center.
+The latest data shows that wind speeds had peaked around 270 kph but are predicted to drop slightly over the next day or two.

-It could be a sign of things to come after experts predicted in May that this year's hurricane season is likely to be an "extraordinary" one.
+Its strength and rapid intensification are unusual for a storm so early in the season.
+This is especially alarming following predictions from experts in May that this year's hurricane season is likely to be an "extraordinary" one.

 2024 could bring a record hurricane season